shinglyu/shinglyu.github.io/_drafts/taking-notes-with-mkdocs.md

 # Using MkDocs

 MkDocs is really straight-forward to setup and use (under Linux).
-To install, simply use `pip`:
+To install, simply use `pip` (assuming you have Python and pip installed):

 ```
 sudo pip install mkdocs